Like many Central Texas gardeners learning to cope with the drought, I have a growing collection of agaves in my garden.

 These agaves above are quadricolor agaves and they stay quite small.
 Mine is about 18 inches tall.
 It does create offsets, or pups -- creating new plants through underground runners/roots.
 This variety makes a great potted plant.

-Digging shared with me.
+This beautiful, deep green agave is 'green goblet,' a passalong Pam of Digging shared with me.
 I love the uncommon color on this one, but be careful, the spines on this one are absolutely unforgiving!